-What is social conditioning?
+I often wonder about social conditioning.
 May be you can share your thoughts further beyond the fork.....

 .....there was a fork in the road, and thereby you came upon this summary.
 Welcome!